 - Ferns love water.
 But to cut down on using too much water unnecessarily, place ferns in shady areas.
-If you plan on keeping ferns indoors, the best place for them is in the bathroom, as the moisture helps keep the plant hydrated.
+If you plan on keeping ferns indoors, the best place for them is the bathroom, as the moisture helps keep the plants hydrated.

-- Fertilise once a month with a nitrogen-rich, organic plant food.
+- Fertilise once a month with nitrogen-rich organic plant food.